paul-hammant/tbd/content/5-min-overview/index.md

 {{< note title="Notes" >}}
 * Use of "Developers" throughout this site, means "QA-automators" for the same buildable thing, too.
 * When we say 'the trunk' on this site, it is just a branch in a single repository that developers in a team are focusing on for development.
-It may be called 'master'.
+It may be called 'main'.
 That hints at the fact that the branch in question may literally not be called 'trunk' at all.
 {{< /note >}}